 The sea floor was only a couple of meters below the bottom of the ship at this time.
 If the Master and his officers had been really alert at this critical time, you could have stopped any progressive flooding aft through an open watertight door by closing all watertight doors and pumping the intact but partly flooded adjacent compartments dry using the bilge pumps (driven by the emergency power).

 It seems no such action was taken to save the ship, so later, 00.34 hrs, the vessel capsized 90° towards and crashed onto the shallow water shore on starboard side and 60-70% of the ship got submerged after ship was sliding away from shore on the sea floor ... and people died!
+It would appear that the angle of heel was about 45° at 00.28 hrs (the ship was still floating), when the Master had reached the shore nearby and could witness the sinking from there.

 Had the 21.39 hrs initial starboard turn been done correctly so you passed a little further from shore and rocks on a straight course, nothing would have happened and the €415 million ship would have continued to Savona and no passenger had known anything.
 OK, Savona is a very boring place.
 Who goes there on a cruise?
 OK, all people just sleep aboard then and the Germans get on/off!
 No shore excursions!
 Cruising is just for fun anyway!
 In January?
 If you make money out of it.
 It was a very cheap cruise for poor people.